josephlreyes/noobsandnerds/repository.nanaddons/README.txt

 HOW COMMUNITY PORTAL REPO WORKS:
-No add-ons are physically uplaoded to the repository, it is just a placeholder which mirrors the content found on other repo's.
+No add-ons are physically uploaded to the repository, it is just a placeholder which mirrors the content found on other repo's.
 If you would like your repository added so it shows up in here then please take a look at the following rules.
 Sorry we hate to enforce rules but don't worry these are pretty straight forward ones with only